-After a three-year refit, Xana has hit the water and will enter the charter market in summer 2022.
-We discover what new features guests can expect on board…
+After a three-year refit, Xana will hit the charter market in August 2021.
+BOAT discovers the new features guests can expect on board...

 Xana has been sailing since 1994, but a new chapter began for the Codecasa yacht in 2017 when she was bought by her current owners.
 Within months, Xana was handed off to the team at the Greek naval architecture firm Navinco to undergo a complete rebuild that would transform her into the ultimate charter vessel.